Ideology of the Islamic State: Islamist-fascist

+The IS ideology has many similarities to Italian futurism.

 Comparisons to Revolutionary Marxism

 Some authors have conceptualized similarities between the ideological aspects espoused by IS and the militant revolutionary strands of Marxist doctrine.
 Major themes espoused by IS have been compared to various aspects of Marxist worldview such as opposition to the nation-state system, binary categorisations of human societies into oppressed and oppressor classes, advocacy of global revolution to overthrow the prevalent world system, belief in an ideologically dedicated vanguard to carry out the armed revolution, deterministic conceptualisation of history, negation of diplomatic engagement with opponents and emphasis on violent means to change the hostile world order rather than participating in internal reforms.
 According to political scientist Massimo Ramaioli:"Al-Baghdadi was not unlike Lenin: leaders of an uncompromising vanguard, hellbent on the rejection of the incumbent historical bloc, ready to deploy violence to upend such order, zealots in their representation of the Enemy.
 The scientific truth adumbrated by an averred correct understanding of history granted both ISIS and the Bolsheviks brazen confidence and frightful resolve.
 It revealed in their ideology and attendant political praxis."